About

 Walking the Timeless Way (Gu Dao Jin Xing 古道今行) is an organization whose purpose is to

-Offer forums and opportunities both online and in-person for those interested in Daoism to interact with others with a similar interest.
+• Offer forums and opportunities for those interested in Daoism to interact with others with a similar interest.

 Executive coach, David Wang, along with Ian Felton, a practicing psychotherapist, invite you to join them in heartfelt exploration and practice of Daoism.